 Lakeview Avenue was reopened on June 6, 2017.
 Construction acceptance from the Cities of Anaheim and Placentia was obtained on June 2, 2017 and OCTA has turned over the maintenance responsibilities to the cities and completed the one-year warranty on some constructed items.
 The one-year warranty was extended to July 2019 for some minor repair items.
-Close-out activities will be ongoing through fall 2018.
+Close-out activities is nearing completion and claims resolution will be ongoing through mid 2019.

-Segment: Orangethorpe Avenue Grade Separation
+Orangethorpe Avenue Grade Separation Segment: